kubernetes/enhancements/keps/sig-api-machinery/2885-server-side-unknown-field-validation/README.md

 -->
 Mutating API calls that opt-in to validation will be slower.
-Benchmarks of alpha changes indicate that performing validation results in ~2-5% slower request latency and ~4-8% more memory usage.
+Benchmarks of alpha changes indicate that performing validation results in ~2-5% slower request latency and ~4-8% more memory usage for json and yaml requests.

+Given that the majority of high-frequency requests made by system components use protobuf, we expect a negligible increase in overall resource usage.

 ###### Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?